 Catherine Dickens when young, and when in middle age

-Dickens' affections were often bestowed on the young, the lovely, and virginal.
-In the early years of his marriage to Catherine Hogarth, a woman described as being rather round and pretty of face (and one who grew yet rounder after sixteen years of marriage, and almost continual pregnancy), the writer was often seen out and about, squiring not only his submissive, devoted wife, but also her sister Mary.
+Dickens' affections were often bestowed on the young, the lovely, the virginal.
+In the early years of his marriage to Catherine Hogarth, a woman often described as being rather round and pretty of face (and one who grew yet rounder after sixteen years of marriage, and almost continual pregnancies), the writer was often seen out and about, squiring not only his devoted wife, but also her sister Mary.

 Mary Hogarth on the left – and on the right, the ‘trinity’ of Dickens with his wife and sister-in-law by Daniel Maclise.

-Mary was ‘just seventeen’ when she suddenly died in her in-laws’ house, collapsing on the stairs and expiring while held in Dickens’ arms.
-Of course, anyone would have been upset, but his subsequent reaction to grief was very far from normal, and how on earth must his wife have felt when, for many years afterwards, he continued to keep all of Mary’s clothes, even bringing them out to stroke, and often professing an earnest desire to be buried in the dead girl’s grave.
+Mary was ‘just seventeen’ when she suddenly died in her in-laws’ house, collapsing on the stairs and expiring while being held in Dickens’ arms.
+Of course, anyone would have been upset, but his subsequent reaction to grief was very far from normal - and how on earth must his wife have felt when, for so many years afterwards, he continued to keep all of Mary’s clothes, sometimes even bringing them out to stroke, and even professing an earnest desire to be buried in the dead girl’s grave.

 Quite what was going on we shall probably never know.
-But Miriam Margolyes exposes an enduring fascination with young women who go on to spurn their admirers, and she feels this obsession must have begun when Dickens himself was eighteen years old when, while working as a reporter in the Houses of Parliament, he met Maria Beadnell, a very pretty but frivolous girl who was quite dismissive of her suiter’s attentions – a situation revisited, as if reflected in a looking glass when reading David Copperfield, when seeing our young hero’s first meeting with the imaginary Dora Spenlow –
+But Miriam Margolyes exposes an enduring fascination with young women who go on to spurn their admirers.
+She feels this obsession must have begun when Dickens himself was eighteen years old when, while working as a reporter in the Houses of Parliament, he met Maria Beadnell, a very pretty but frivolous girl who was quite dismissive of her suiter’s attentions – a situation revisited, as if reflected in a looking glass, when reading David Copperfield, when seeing our young hero’s first meeting with the imaginary Dora Spenlow –

 All was over in a moment.
 I had fulfilled my destiny.
 I was a captive and a slave.
 I loved Dora Spenlow to distraction.